collections_bookmark Part of Bloomburrow

 How often is Temple of Triumph drawn in a Commander game?

-Temple of Triumph is legal in Commander, Legacy, Modern, Pioneer, Vintage, Historic, Standard, Alchemy, and several other formats as of this writing.
-It is not legal in Pauper (rare) or Pauper Commander, and it is not legal in Premodern or Old School for era reasons.
-There are no bans or restrictions on the card in any format where it is legal.
+Yes.
+Temple of Triumph is legal in Commander, as well as Legacy, Modern, Pioneer, Vintage, Standard, Historic, and several other formats.
+It is not legal in Pauper or Pauper Commander, because it is a rare.
+It has no ban list entries in any tracked format.